FabioDiMonte/RubikHelper/README.md

 - M2R2 method foresee the permutation of one piece at a time from _buffer_ position to _"target"_ position (the correct one)
 - the buffer piece will be swapped with the one in target position at every permutation
 - the Setup move swap the piece in the _target_ position with the one opposite to _buffer_
-- when the second piece of a couple of permutations is the _buffer_ piece and every other piece of the same kind (edges or corners) are in their respective _target_ position (excluded the piece opposed to _buffer_), then is the case of _*parity*_ (about 50% of solving processes)
+- when the second piece of a couple of permutations is the _buffer_ piece and every other piece of the same kind (edges or corners) are in their respective _target_ position (excluded the piece opposed to _buffer_), then is the case of [Parity](#parity) (about 50% of solving processes)

 ### Before starting
 - get familiarity with pieces and moves naming starting with a solved cube